In addition to the upcoming presidential election, there will be a lot of local faces on the ballot for mayor and aldermen.

 Alderwoman Minnie Bommer, who represents District 1, has decided not to run for re-election.
 Veteran alderman John E. Edwards, who served for more than a decade before running for mayor in 2018, is running and faces opposition in Jerry Hall and William Muex.

 Alderman Keith Phelps, who has been filling the unexpired District 2 term of the late Jere Hadley, will not be running for re-election, either.
 Jere Mason, Houston Moss, Chris Richardson and Foreeta Yarbrough have filed to run for this position.

 Incumbent C.H.
-Sullivan, in District 3, is facing opposition from challenger Robert Rose.
+Sullivan, in District 3, is running unopposed.

 Voters will choose one person from each district.

 Mayor Steve Fletcher and councilman Adam Hursh are running for re-election without opposition.

 Incumbent Virginia Rivers is running for re-election and facing opposition in former mayoral candidates Paul Broughton and Celia Jones Chastain as well as Kenneth Greening and Sha’Te Toliver.

 Neither alderman Carl Somerville nor alderwoman Dr. Keneko Claybon are seeking re-election.